shannonwells/RFCs/delegation.md

     1. `provider_msa_id` - id of the MSA held by the Provider

-- Restrictions: **Owner only**.
+- Restrictions: **Owner only** - this transaction is restricted to the owner of the Delegator MSA Id, since the relationship to be revoked is looked up based on the transaction signer's public key.

 - Event: `DelegateRemoved`
     1. `delegator` - id of the MSA held by the delegator
     2. `Provider` - id of the MSA held by the Provider

 ### Custom RPC endpoints
+Custom RPC endpoints on a Polkadot parachain are excecuted off chain and perform read-only operations.

 #### get_msa_keys(msa_id)

+Supports the verifiability requirement.
 Retrieve a list of public keys of up to `MaxPublicKeysPerMsa` size for the provided MSA id, or an empty list if the MSA id does not exist.

 - Parameters:
     1. `msa_id`: the MSA id of which associated keys are to be retrieved

 #### check_delegations

+Supports the verifiability requirement.
 Validate that a Provider can delegate for a list of MSA ids.
-This call is intended for validating messages in a batch, so this function would be an all-or-nothing check.
+This call is intended for validating messages referenced by a message pallet `add_message` transaction for a [DSNP Batch Announcement](https://spec.dsnp.org/DSNP/BatchPublications.html), so this function would be an all-or-nothing check.
 If the permission stored for a given MSA id exceeds the parameter, the check for that MSA id passes.
 For example, if a Provider has _all_ permissions set, then querying for a subset of permissions will pass.
 Verify that the provided Provider `provider_msa_id` is a Provider of the delegator, and has the given permission value.